Ludmila Christeseva

-Artist
+Artist in Residence

 Ludmila Christeseva is an artist and curator currently focused on addressing climate issues through art.
 Her collaboration with climate activists aims to raise awareness about environmental issues and foster community discussions on sustainable solutions.
 By creating artworks that visually reflect environmental degradation and the urgent need for action, Christeseva bridges the gap between social engagement and artistic expression.
 This initiative is part of her broader commitment to using creative practices as a means to highlight pressing global concerns and inspire positive change.